 THIS ACCESS EASEMENT GRANT AND ROAD MAINTENANCE AGREEMENT (“Agreement”) for Apaloosa Drive in the Templeton Heights Subdivision is entered into as of October 6, 2025, by and between:

-Parties:
+PARTIES

 Property Owners: The undersigned owners of property (Lots 5-17) benefitting from the road described below (collectively, “Owners”).

-Owners

-Cindy H Foster is the owner of the real property situated in the County of El Paso, State of Colorado, described on Exhibit A (Assessor Parcel # 6313001002).
+Cindy H Foster is the owner of the real property situated in the County of El Paso, State of Colorado, legally described as Lot __, Templeton Heights Subdivision (Assessor Parcel # 6313001002).

-Janet Glenn is the owner of the real property situated in the County of El Paso, State of Colorado, described on Exhibit B (Assessor Parcel # 6313001003).
+Janet Glenn is the owner of the real property situated in the County of El Paso, State of Colorado, legally described as Lot __, Templeton Heights Subdivision (Assessor Parcel # 6313001003).

-Peter J Michaud is the owner of the real property situated in the County of El Paso, State of Colorado, described on Exhibit C (Assessor Parcel # 6313001004).
+Peter J Michaud is the owner of the real property situated in the County of El Paso, State of Colorado, legally described as Lot __, Templeton Heights Subdivision (Assessor Parcel # 6313001004).

-Mark P Rivera and Tracy L Rivera are the owners of the real property situated in the County of El Paso, State of Colorado, described on Exhibit D (Assessor Parcel # 6313001005).
+Mark P Rivera and Tracy L Rivera are the owners of the real property situated in the County of El Paso, State of Colorado, legally described as Lot __, Templeton Heights Subdivision (Assessor Parcel # 6313001005).

-Penny Clark is the owner of the real property situated in the County of El Paso, State of Colorado, described on Exhibit E (Assessor Parcel # 6313001006).
+Penny Clark is the owner of the real property situated in the County of El Paso, State of Colorado, legally described as Lot __, Templeton Heights Subdivision (Assessor Parcel # 6313001006).

-Irene Ovalle Medina is the owner of the real property situated in the County of El Paso, State of Colorado, described on Exhibit F (Assessor Parcel # 6313001007).
+Irene Ovalle Medina is the owner of the real property situated in the County of El Paso, State of Colorado, legally described as Lot __, Templeton Heights Subdivision (Assessor Parcel # 6313001007).

-John F Martin and Deborah L Martin are the owners of the real property situated in the County of El Paso, State of Colorado, described on Exhibit G (Assessor Parcel # 6313001061).
+John F Martin and Deborah L Martin are the owners of the real property situated in the County of El Paso, State of Colorado, legally described as Lot __, Templeton Heights Subdivision (Assessor Parcel # 6313001061).

-Jessica C Magas is the owner of the real property situated in the County of El Paso, State of Colorado, described on Exhibit H (Assessor Parcel # 6313001060).
+Jessica C Magas is the owner of the real property situated in the County of El Paso, State of Colorado, legally described as Lot __, Templeton Heights Subdivision (Assessor Parcel # 6313001060).

-Pete J Michaud, and Julie K Michaud are the owners of the real property situated in the County of El Paso, State of Colorado, described on Exhibit I (Assessor Parvel # 6313001010).
+Pete J Michaud, and Julie K Michaud are the owners of the real property situated in the County of El Paso, State of Colorado, legally described as Lot __, Templeton Heights Subdivision (Assessor Parvel # 6313001010).

-Michaud Family QPRT Trust 1 is the owner of the real property situated in El Paso County State of Colorado described on Exhibit J (Assessor Parcel # 6313001011).
+Michaud Family QPRT Trust 1 is the owner of the real property situated in El Paso County State of Colorado legally described as Lot __, Templeton Heights Subdivision (Assessor Parcel # 6313001011).

-Peter J Michaud and Julie K Michaud are the owners of the real property situated in the County of El Paso, State of Colorado, described on Exhibit K (Assessor Parcel # 6313001012).
+Peter J Michaud and Julie K Michaud are the owners of the real property situated in the County of El Paso, State of Colorado, legally described as Lot __, Templeton Heights Subdivision (Assessor Parcel # 6313001012).

-Carina D Medina is the owner of the real property situated in the County of El Paso, State of Colorado, described on Exhibit L (Assessor Parcel # 6313001013).
+Carina D Medina is the owner of the real property situated in the County of El Paso, State of Colorado, legally described as Lot __, Templeton Heights Subdivision (Assessor Parcel # 6313001013).

-Carlo Diego Medina and Irene Ovalle Medina are the owners of the real property situated in the County of El Paso, State of Colorado, described on Exhibit M (Assessor Parcel # 6313001014).
+Carlo Diego Medina and Irene Ovalle Medina are the owners of the real property situated in the County of El Paso, State of Colorado, legally described as Lot __, Templeton Heights Subdivision (Assessor Parcel # 6313001014).

 RECITALS